 Junior/Senior seminar.
 Limited to 20 students.
 Spring semester.
-Professor Cobham-Sander and Visiting Professor Drabinski.2015-16: Not offered
+Professor Cobham-Sander and Visiting Professor Drabinski.2017-18: Offered in Spring 2018

 (Offered as HIST 418 [C] and BLST 491 [CLA/D].)
 The seminar traces in historical perspective the relationship between Black radicalism and Marxist thought.
 Since the late nineteenth century, Black diasporic intellectuals have found in Western Marxism, particularly its internationalist discourse, theory of class formation, and historical materialist analysis, the recipes for critical inquiry and radical politics.
 Their engagement with Marxism and socialist theory, however, has not precluded tensions and new theoretical resolutions.
 Black intellectuals from various generations have questioned “classical” Marxism’s economic reductionism, simplistic understanding of peasant politics, and dismissal of political struggles outside metropolitan regions.
 For writers such as W.E.B.
 Du Bois, Richard Wright, Frantz Fanon, and C.L.R.
 James, Western Marxism has failed to account for the racial character of capitalism or to provide a historical narrative of blacks’ emancipatory politics.
 Students will acquire a basic knowledge of Marxist theory, and a historical understanding of Black Marxism by analyzing the works from two generations of intellectuals: the modernist and Pan-Africanist generation (Du Bois, Wright, James, Oliver Cromwell Cox, and Eric Williams), and the New Left generation (Frantz Fanon, Amiri Baraka, Amilcar Cabral, Walter Rodney, Stuart Hall, Angela Davis, and Ngugi wa Thiong’o).
 One class meeting per week.